diegovalle/death.index/README.md

 * injury-intent.csv.bz2: Injury intent (accidents, suicides, homicides, legal interventions and deaths of unspecified injury intent) deaths in csv format
 * di[year].sinais.csv.bz: The raw 'uncleaned' mortality files  (see below) in csv format

-Marital status was recorded differently in 2012 (Separated added) insurance was recorded differently in 2012 (IMSS oportunidades added) education was recorded differently in 2012
+Marital status was recorded differently in 2012 (A separated category was added) Insurance was recorded differently starting in 2012 (IMSS oportunidades added) Education was recorded differently starting in 2012

 Data Sources
 ------------